entando/entando-docs/vuepress/docs/_posts/2023-08-17-spring-boot-websockets.md

 3. Generate the service and unzip the output into the `microservices/spring-stomp-ms` directory.

 ## Implement the STOMP service
 Next we need to implement the service endpoints.
-Here I used Baeldung's [Intro to WebSockets with Spring](https://www.baeldung.com/websockets-spring) tutorial for guidance so refer to that page for additional details.
+Here I used Baeldung's [Intro to WebSockets with Spring](https://www.baeldung.com/websockets-spring) tutorial for guidance, so refer to this page for additional details.

 1. Add dependencies to the `pom.xml`:
 ``` xml